 His New York-centric articles have appeared in New York regional print outlets: InsideOut Magazine, Catskill Regional Guide, Life in the Finger Lakes Magazine, and Ulster Publishing Newspapers.

-contains my travel writing and photos in case you don't want to follow the links.
-If some of the links no longer work, or the site removed the photos, some PDFs of my articles are below:
+The Culinarian contains links to my travel writing and photos, but many of the links no longer work, or the site removed the photos.
+While I try to repair them, some PDFs of my articles are below:

 A note about cruise destination packages - I write all the descriptions for port excursions packaged for every major cruise line including Cunard, Crystal, Azamara, Royal Caribbean, Seabourn, Regent, Holland America and many more.
 If my trip includes a cruise destination you'll have the added bonus of my expert coverage in the hands of tourists considering your destination.